ttskch/TwiggedSwiftMessageServiceProvider/README.md

 ```

 And enable this service provider in your application.
-Please notice that you must register both `TwigServiceProvider` and `SwiftmailerServicePorvider` on ahead.
+Please notice that you must register both `TwigServiceProvider` and `SwiftmailerServiceProvider` on ahead.

 ```php
 $app->register(new TwigServiceProvider());